 WAI’s activities include the publication of the news and information site WorldAffairsJournal.org, as well as the sponsorship of the Transatlantic Renewal Project, which includes the Transatlantic Roundtable Series conducted in Europe, the Transatlantic Dinner Series in Washington DC, and the Transatlantic Fellows Program.

-Building on this tradition, we launched WorldAffairsJournal.org in January 2010.
+WorldAffairsJournal.org was launched in January 2010.
 Updated throughout the day, this site highlights news, opinion, and research from media, governments, and think tanks around the world.
-The site’s unique news offerings allow the reader, on any given day and with any given headline story, to see how the same news is reported differently in important media outlets around the globe.
-In addition to extensive news aggregation, WorldAffairsJournal.org features blogs by leading opinion makers and commentators from the US as well as Europe, the Middle East, and Russia—some of them dissident voices within their own political culture.
+The site’s unique news offerings allow the reader, on any given day and with any given headline, to see how the same news is reported differently in important media outlets around the globe.
+In addition to extensive news curation, WorldAffairsJournal.org features blogs by commentators from the US as well as Europe, the Middle East, and Russia—some of them dissident voices within their own political culture.